kbengine/kbengine/kbe/src/lib/python/Doc/library/bz2.rst

       you need to decompress a multi-stream input with :class:`BZ2Decompressor`, you must use a new decompressor for each stream.

-   .. method:: decompress(data)
+   .. method:: decompress(data, max_length=-1)

-      Provide data to the decompressor object.
-Returns a chunk of decompressed data if possible, or an empty byte string otherwise.
+      Decompress *data* (a :term:`bytes-like object`), returning
+      uncompressed data as bytes.
+Some of *data* may be buffered internally, for use in later calls to :meth:`decompress`.
+The returned data should be concatenated with the output of any previous calls to :meth:`decompress`.

+      If *max_length* is nonnegative, returns at most *max_length* bytes of decompressed data.
+If this limit is reached and further output can be produced, the :attr:`~.needs_input` attribute will be set to ``False``.
+In this case, the next call to :meth:`~.decompress` may provide *data* as ``b''`` to obtain more of the output.

+      If all of the input data was decompressed and returned (either because this was less than *max_length* bytes, or because *max_length* was negative), the :attr:`~.needs_input` attribute
+      will be set to ``True``.

-      Attempting to decompress data after the end of the current stream is reached raises an :exc:`EOFError`.
-If any data is found after the end of the stream, it is ignored and saved in the :attr:`unused_data` attribute.
+      Attempting to decompress data after the end of stream is reached raises an `EOFError`.
+Any data found after the end of the stream is ignored and saved in the :attr:`~.unused_data` attribute.

+      .. versionchanged:: 3.5
+         Added the *max_length* parameter.

    .. attribute:: eof